 - Abbreviation: (used for foreign key index names, and join tables).
 Use standard abbreviations where possible, and use a standard method for the rest.

-- Very short form: (used as alias in DML joins).
+- Very short form: (used as an alias in DML joins).
 Use initials for core tables, add additional characters for other tables.

 - Description of table contents and usage.
 Include details of records not covered by the table name (i.e. credit notes in the orders table).